Enikő Berkes

 Enikő Berkes (born 3 October 1975) is a Hungarian former competitive ice dancer.
-With Szilárd Tóth, she is the 1993 Golden Spin of Zagreb bronze medalist and 1994 national champion.
+Along with Szilárd Tóth, she is the 1993 Golden Spin of Zagreb bronze medalist and 1994 national champion.
 They represented Hungary at the 1994 Winter Olympics.

 Career

 Partnership with Tóth

 Berkes began her partnership with Szilárd Tóth by 1991.
 They competed in the final segment at four ISU Championships, placing 15th at the 1992 World Junior Championships in Hull, Quebec, Canada; 20th at the 1993 European Championships in Helsinki, Finland; 24th at the 1994 European Championships in Copenhagen, Denmark; and 23rd at the 1995 European Championships in Dortmund, Germany.

 Berkes/Tóth were named in Hungary's team to the 1994 Winter Olympics in Hamar.
 They finished 20th in Norway.

 Partnership with Szentirmai

 In 1995, Berkes teamed up with Endre Szentirmai.
 They were coached by Krisztina Regőczy in Budapest.
 After winning the national title, they placed 18th at the 1996 European Championships in Sofia, Bulgaria.
 At the 1996 World Championships, held in Edmonton, Alberta, Canada, they qualified to the free dance and finished 24th overall.